CraigAT1181/curator_be/README.md

                     FLASK_DEBUG=True

 8. Finally, run the server by typing `flask run`.
 It will now be able to receive requests from the front-end.

+9. Ensure that, if you're making API requests to this local server, that the baseURL in the api.js file on the front end is amended accordingly.
+It should be changed to `http://127.0.0.1:5000`, otherwise, it will be set to make requests to the hosted API address provided under "Important Links".